Maximum 0-1 Timed Matching on Temporal Graphs: Related Work

 \section{Related Work}

 The problem of finding a maximum matching is a well studied problem for static graphs.
-In \cite{Edmonds65}, Edmonds proposed a $O(n^4)$ time algorithm, where $n$ is the number of nodes in the input graph.
+In \cite{Edmonds65}, Edmonds proposed a $O(n^4)$ time algorithm, where $n$ is the number of vertices in the input graph.
 Since then, many algorithms have been proposed to address the problem on both general graphs and other restricted classes of graphs \cite{Hopcroft71,Micali80,EvenT75,Even75,Kameda74,Cheriyan97,Mucha04,Mucha06,Mulmuley87}.
+One generalisation of the maximum matching problem is the maximum packing problem where the goal is to find the maximum number of vertex disjoint subgraphs of a given graph such that each subgraph is isomorphic to an element of a given class of graphs.
+This is a well studied problem for static graphs, with many different variants of this problem addressed for both general graphs and other restricted classes of graphs \cite{kierstead09, loebl90, moser09, garcia02}.